fbpx

 Rice’s guerilla filming made for an exhilarating, albeit sad, film.
 It seemed completely harrowing at times but Rice and Montgomery took it all in their stride.
 It is by no means a perfect film as it is quite ragged around the edges at times.
 However it’s the pair’s sheer empathy with everyone they met, and their willingness to take such personal risks to meet these people, that completely wins one over.
 Rice uses his camera carefully to show us how heartbreaking the situation is, and unlike older & more experienced filmmakers, he doesn’t feel the need to sensationalize the drama.
 It’s the truth that matters to him, as it does to us.

-By showing what the Russian LGBT community is really facing, Rice is reminding us in the global gay community that there are many unsettling parallels to that of western nations.
+By showing what the Russian LGBT community is really facing, Rice is reminding us in the global gay community that there are many unsettling parallels to that of Western nations.
 We too need to remain vigilant against the rise of homophobia and transphobia that could easily revoke all we have gained.

-A Worm in the Heart will not change the world, but it will give heart to the LGBTQ community in Russia who Rice is determined will somehow see the film.
+A Worm in the Heart will not change the world, but it will give heart to the LGBTQ community in Russia whom Rice is determined will somehow see the film.
 It is also a perfect example of the role that queer cinema should always continue to play.
 We need to be shaken up out of our comfort zones more often to be aware of the plight of others.
 Especially when it is done by an energetic and refreshing new unique talent like Rice